Tina Arena: Critical reception

 On 20 September 2018, The Guardians musicals reviewer, Clarissa Sebag-Montefiore, gave a four-star review of Evita.
 The review, "Tina Arena is Resplendent and Tough as Designer Dictator", stated that "In Opera Australia's production, Eva Perón wins over a nation with a Christian Dior dress and steely determination, and a killer ballad steals the show.
 At the centre of it all is Evita, played with a resplendent toughness by Arena.
 It is to her credit that in a few hours she can turn from a naive, if plucky, teenager eager to leave her poor upbringing behind to a grown woman ravaged by illness and yet still desperate to cling to the last vestiges of power.
 The score stands the test of time too, Under director Harold Prince's deft hands, the song, 'Don't Cry for Me Argentina', shows its true colours: it is designed as a master class in political manipulation."

 In February 2019, it was reported that the production had become the highest-selling show ever staged at the State Theatre, Arts Centre Melbourne.
 Claire Spencer, the Arts Centre Melbourne CEO, said that "It is fantastic to have such an accomplished cast, including cherished global star Tina Arena perform Evita at Arts Centre Melbourne.
 Tina is particularly close to our hearts as one of the Patrons of the Australian Music Vault at Arts Centre Melbourne."

 On 2 May 2019, Limelight reported that Opera Australia published its annual report for 2018, stating that "Opera Australia posts a (AU)$5.6 million profit for 2018."
 Details published that "overall attendance was 543,498 from 637 total performances, with the numbers bolstered by the musical My Fair Lady.
 Seasons of the musical Evita in Sydney and Melbourne led the charge in 2018, followed by the Handa Opera on Sydney Harbour production of La bohème."

 In June 2019, Arena was nominated in the category of Best Female Actor in a Musical at the annual Helpmann Awards for her role as Eva Perón in Evita.
 Arena was nominated alongside Luisa Scrofani, Natalie Abbott, and Ursula Yovich.
 The award was won by Yovich for Barbara and the Camp Dogs.

+2026

+In August Arena announced the forthcoming release of a new six-track covers EP Way of the World on 16 October.
+Co-produced by François Tétaz and Luke Howard, the songs are being recorded at SynthTemple, and include covers of songs by artists such as New Order, Max Q, Depeche Mode, Duran Duran, and Frank Ocean, using orchestral arrangements, prepared piano, analogue synthesisers, and digital layers.